-Between 2017 and 2020, a national bowel screening programme will become available to everyone aged 60 to 74 who is eligible for publicly funded healthcare in New Zealand.
+A national bowel screening programme is being rolled out around the country.
+It is will become available to everyone aged 60 to 74 who is eligible for publicly funded healthcare in New Zealand.

-- The national programme follows a pilot programme by the Waitemata DHB.
-You can find out when the programme will start in your DHB.
-You will be contacted within two years of it starting in your DHB.
+- You can find out when the programme will start in your DHB.
+You will be contacted within 2 years of it starting in your DHB.